termpaint/termpaint/doc/termpaintx.rst

   Note: As all functions in termpaint this function is not async-signal safe.
 If the application needs this information in a signal handler it needs to call this function while initializing and store the value for the signal handler to use.

+.. c:function:: void termpaintx_full_integration_set_inline(termpaint_integration *integration, _Bool enabled, int height)

+  Sets the inline status and inline height for the associated terminal.

+  If ``enabled`` is true, the terminal is set to inline mode and resized to the height given in ``height`` (or the size of the connected terminal if ``height`` is larger).

+  In contrast to :c:func:`termpaint_terminal_set_inline` this function updates essential state in termpaintx needed for handling terminal resize.

+  A call to this function must be followed by reestablishing the primary surface contents and by a call to :c:func:`termpaint_terminal_flush()` to finalize the switch to the new mode.

+  On manual terminal initializations (i.e. using :c:func:`termpaint_terminal_setup_inline` instead of :c:func:`termpaintx_full_integration_setup_terminal_inline`) of inline mode, this function may also be used to synchronize termpaintx internal state to inline state of termpaint, if used with ``enabled`` is true and ``height`` is greater than zero.

 .. c:function:: _Bool termpaintx_full_integration_ttyrescue_start(termpaint_integration *integration)